The Basic Reproduction Number for Petri Net Models: A Next-Generation Matrix Approach: Discussion and Conclusions

-The proposed method, maintains practical limitations that also limit other methods of $R_0$ including those used for ODEs.
-These practical challenges persist in its application to extensive or highly intricate Petri nets.
+The proposed method maintains practical limitations that also limit other methods of $R_0$, including those used for ODEs.
+These practical challenges persist in their application to extensive or highly intricate Petri Nets.
 Specifically, the computational demands associated with calculating the dominant eigenvalue of large matrices can be substantial, particularly when addressing large-scale disease models that encapsulate numerous compartments.
-Again, these problems currently exist with all methods of algebraic $R_0$ formulation, but should be noted.
-Additionally, considerations pertaining to the discrete nature of token movement in Petri nets may necessitate careful deliberation when modeling diseases characterized by continuous dynamics.
+Again, these problems currently exist with all methods of algebraic $R_0$ formulation, but they should be noted.
+Additionally, considerations pertaining to the discrete nature of token movement in Petri Nets may necessitate careful deliberation when modeling diseases characterized by continuous dynamics.
 For SPNs in particular, the deterministic $R_0=1$ threshold has known explanatory limitations, as it does not fully capture the probability of stochastic fadeout where an outbreak dies out by chance even if $R_0>1$, especially with small initial numbers of infected individuals.
 This ``gap'' between the deterministic threshold and stochastic behavior can be bridged by considering the system's scale.
 As demonstrated numerically in \cite{reckell_numerical_2024}, SPN models show numerical convergence to their corresponding deterministic ODE and VAPN counterparts as the total population size is rescaled to larger values.
 While not a theoretical proof, this numerical convergence indicates that the deterministic $R_0$ derived from our framework is at minimum a practical approximation for the limit for the stochastic process.
 Therefore, while our $R_0$ value does not predict stochastic fadeout in small populations, it remains the crucial and accurate metric for predicting the mean, large-scale outbreak potential of the stochastic system.
 A more systematic analysis of the probabilistic behavior around this $R_0=1$ threshold for different population scales is an important area for future investigation.

-Future inquiries may be directed towards enhancing computational techniques to accommodate larger and more intricate systems, as well as exploring the application of this method to empirical epidemiological data.
-Overall, this work contributes to bridging the divide between traditional ODE-based modeling approaches and Petri net frameworks, thereby providing a more comprehensive toolkit for understanding and predicting disease propagation across a variety of contexts.
+Future work may be directed towards enhancing computational techniques to accommodate larger and more intricate systems, as well as exploring the application of this method to empirical epidemiological data.
+Overall, this work contributes to bridging the divide between traditional ODE-based modeling approaches and Petri Net frameworks, thereby providing a more comprehensive toolkit for understanding and predicting disease propagation across various {contexts} .